SDWebImage/SDWebImage/README.md

 NOTE: The version 3.0 of SDWebImage isn't fully backward compatible with 2.0 and requires iOS 5.0 minimum deployement version.
 If you need iOS < 5.0 support, please use the last [2.0 version](https://github.com/rs/SDWebImage/tree/2.0-compat).

+NOTE: If you are using CocoaPods with the latest spec, archiving will fail when building in XCode5GM with a 64bit architechture because of a broken libwebp library.
+To get builds working again downgrade your Podfile `pod 'SDWebImage', '3.2'`

 [How is SDWebImage better than X?](https://github.com/rs/SDWebImage/wiki/How-is-SDWebImage-better-than-X%3F)

 Who Use It